yaronf/I-D/hum-app-reqs/draft-sheffer-hum-app-req.md

 A common practice at the IETF is to use room "humming" to gauge working group consensus, though the final consensus is determined by the working group chairs and typically requires a mailing list poll as well.
-We do not have a technique equivalent to the hum for virtual meetings, and this in effect reduces the effectiveness of these meetings.
+We do not have a technique equivalent to the hum for virtual meetings, and arguably, this reduces the effectiveness of these meetings.

-This document defines the requirements from a Web application whose goal is to most faithfully replicate the "feel" of hums, through the use of a traditional web user interfce.
+This document defines the requirements from a web application whose goal is to most faithfully replicate the "feel" of hums, through the use of a traditional web user interface.

-The document's scope is strictly on the web application, and not on the process implications of humming or of replacing it by a different (though hopefully similar) protocol.
+The document's scope is strictly on the web application, and not on the process implications of humming or of replacing it by a different (though hopefully similar) human protocol.
 Please refer to {{?RFC7282}}
 for the authoritative discussion of what IETF consensus means, how it can be reached, and the role - as well as the limitations - of humming in achieving consensus.